CaptainBobSim/The-Cessna-172-Project-V3/README.md

 Create a new issue for if a part breaks, so we can factor it into a redesign.

 ## Why?
 The Flight Simulation Community has given me so much and I would like to give back.
-Free C172 Plans were what started me off in flight simulation when I was younger, and I don't want cost to be an obstacle for any young aspiring individuals to build their very own Cessna 172 Flight Sim.
+Free C172 Plans were what started me off in flight simulation when I was younger, and I don't want cost to be an obstacle for any aspiring individuals to build their very own Cessna 172 Flight Sim.

 If you are just getting started in Flight Simulation: I believe in you.
 You can do this.
 It will take time and hard work, but for me it is definitely worth it, and you might find it is too.